Construction Manager Resume Guide: California Edition (2026)

 -

-Missing Project Metrics - "Managed construction projects" tells employers nothing.
-"Managed $85M hospital addition, delivering project 6 weeks early and $1.2M under budget" demonstrates specific capability.
+Missing Project Metrics - "Managed construction projects in California" tells employers nothing.
+"Managed $95M hospital expansion in Los Angeles, delivering project 6 weeks early and $1.4M under budget" demonstrates specific capability.

 -